datacabinet/datacabinet.github.io/Readme.md

 3. click the mark under Autograde and see the solutions.

+### **Create student version**

+Repeat Step 1 to Step 4 on **For Instructor** -> **Pre-Requisite**

+Next, open the nbgrader_config.py file that is generated through the jupyter console and put:

+        c = get_config()
+        c.Exchange.course_id = "<Project name>"
+        c.Exchange.root = "/mnt/nfs/<instructor email>/share"

+Notice that <Project Name> is the project created by the instructor version and instructor email is instructor's email.

+Next, we share this project using DataCabinet Project Manager's share icon.
+That would give you the ID of the project.
+This ID can be shared with the student directly or as an http link: https://datacabinet.systems/#/projectImportRequest?project_id=<ID>

 ### **For Student Users**

-To access assignments, students needs to import a course with the ID that you create as a student view and to import nbgrader by running the document that you create.
+To access assignments, students needs to import a course with the ID generated in the previous step (or by clicking the link).
 After import, you have the run the project, open a terminal and enable nbgrader:
-       jupyter nbextension install --user --overwrite --py nbgrader jupyter nbextension enable --user --py nbgrader
+       jupyter nbextension enable --user --py nbgrader
        jupyter serverextension enable --user --py nbgrader

 To get assignment, they need to click “fetch” first in **Assignents** and open the assignment.
-After they finish the assignment, they just can click submit.
-This might not be needed if the assignment is already fetched and instructor has not released a new version.
+After you finish the assignment, you just can click submit.

 ***Keep in mind that you may need to log out and in the account after you install nbgrader.**